Portrait of a Beauty: Artistic license

-Sin Yun-bok, better known by the pen name Hyewon, was a real historical figure who produced a host of thematically provocative and artistically excellent paintings in the 18th century.
+Sin Yun-bok, better known by the art name Hyewon, was a real historical figure who produced a host of thematically provocative and artistically excellent paintings in the 18th century.
 However, not one record of the painter still exists.

 Several art history scholars have criticized the Korean entertainment industry for distorting historical facts about the painter, who was unquestionably a man.
 The novel had also been adapted into the television series Painter of the Wind.